sirrice/icd9/README.md

 ## ICD9 Descriptions

+This library includes descriptions of each ICD9 code and grouping name.

-`descriptions.txt` contains a csv file of ICD9 codes and their long and short descriptions.
+If you are interested in another list of ICD9 codes and their descriptions, [drobhbins](https://github.com/drobbins/ICD9) created a csv file of ICD9 codes and their short and long descriptions.
-This file can be used in this library to provide text descriptions for each ICD9 code.

-You can thank [drobhbins](https://github.com/drobbins/ICD9) who actually created the file.
-I just stole it.

 ## Scraper

-The `scraper/` directory includes the scraper code used to generate the dataset.  `scraper/scraper.py` creates a json file `codes.json` of each ICD9 code's parent codes:
+The `scraper/` directory includes the scraper code used to generate the dataset.  `scraper/scraper.py` creates a json file `codes.json` of each ICD9 code's parent codes and descriptions:

-    [None, "001-139", "001-009", "001", "001.0"]
+    [
+      {'code': None},
+      {'code': '001-139', 'descr': 'Infectious and Parasitic Diseases'}, {'code': '001-009', 'descr': 'Intestinal Infectious Diseases'},
+      {'code': '001', 'descr': 'Cholera'},
+      {'code':  '001.0', 'descr': 'Cholera due to vibrio cholerae'}
+    ]

-The last element is the actual code, the preceeding elements are coarser groupings of codes
+The last element is the actual code, the preceeding elements are coarser groupings of codes.
+The first element is a dummy that represents root.